major33-cyops/cybersecurity-investigations-portfolio/Projects/security-controls-analysis/README.md

 ---

+## Key Takeaway (SOC Perspective)

+This project demonstrates how preventive and detective security controls work together to block malicious input, generate logs, and support incident investigation within a SOC environment.

+---

 ## Objective
 - Implement input validation as a security control
 - Detect and block suspicious or malicious user input